 You can find an excerpt from the book below.
-Visit the Contact page to connect on social media or through email, or sign up for newsletter updates at the bottom of this page.
+Visit the Contact page to connect with me on social media or through email, or sign up for newsletter updates at the bottom of this page.
+If you are a blogger/book reviewer and would like a review copy, please visit the Contact page to get in touch with me.

 A woman’s body was made for this,